ozeliurs/SDN-Security/papers/Anatomy of a DDoS Attack: From Host Infection to Service Denial.md

 Understanding the mechanisms of Distributed Denial of Service (DDoS) attacks is crucial in cybersecurity.
 This paper explores the lifecycle of a DDoS attack, from the initial infection of hosts to the denial of service for a website.

+> All the scripts, tools and source code of this paper are available on [*GitHub*](https://github.com/ozeliurs/SDN-Security/tree/main/papers).

 # Summary

 1. [*The Sandbox*](#The-Sandbox)